 You will also learn how to work independently and in teams and to interact effectively with colleagues, clients and other professionals in the field.

+The Massey Business School is one of the country’s leading and largest business schools and is AACSB accredited.
 Our proud record in agriculture dates back to 1927 when we offered New Zealand’s first degrees in agriculture and horticulture.

 You will learn from our business experts – Massey University has the largest and one of the most highly respected management schools in New Zealand.

 The Master of Management can facilitate your progress into a management role.
 Or it can help you progress to a higher level of management.

 Current estimates expect upwards of 50,000 additional agribusiness employees will be needed in New Zealand by 2030 across all levels.
 Many of these will be at managerial level, expected to both understand agriculture and have the business and management skills to help it operate effectively.

 International trends are for employers to reward postgraduate study well, especially in larger enterprises.
 The skills you learn are increasingly recognised as setting you apart from other potential employees.